mateusluizfb/TAC-crawler/README.md

 - Parser
     = Improve data cleaning, given the data extracted from the HTML pages.
 How do we know which data is relevant to be kept?

+- Support OpenAI
+    = Implement the `src/lib/openai.ts` to return a answer for a question = Use this `src/lib/openai.ts` in the cleanStorageResults = Build the prompt that contains the page raw text and asks openai to answer extract the "About us" section